DolpheusLabs/student-test/LectureNotes.md

 	AWS CodeCommit/CodeBuild/CodePipeline

 o	Since we’re all here to get to the Cloud safely, we’re going to use Terraform today.
-Specifically, we’ll use something very similar to what we have at work, since we’ll use GitHub (in place of BitBucket), Jenkins, and Terraform Community.
+Specifically, we’ll use something very similar to what we have at work, since toady we’ll be using GitHub (in place of BitBucket), Jenkins, and Terraform Community.
 Secrets we won’t talk about.
 They’re secret.

+Recall that Terraform is a bootstrap tool - it's not a CI or CD tool in and of itself, or a configuration management tool -- these would be more like your git repo, Jenkins, and Ansible, respectively.
+Terraform simply creates resources as they are declared in a file, or as we'll cover more today, a set of files.
+It's generally pretty vendor neutral, and that's why it's so darn popular.
+- AWS = CloudFormation Templates
+- Azure = Resource Manager
+- GCP = Deployment Manager
+- Kubernetes = Helm Charts, but that's only the apps, that's not the servers underneath
+- I suppose you could answer that with CoreOS, as it has a bootstrap tool to get OpenShift running, so you *could* use KVM, LIBVERT, RedHat ClusterManager, and a lot of effort to get that stood up to then throw a helm chart down on
+- ORRRRRRRRR....
+Just use Terraform to do that in those (and more) clouds, deploy your apps if desired, etc. It's pretty dope.
+That's why we use it, and that's what we're working on today.

+Before you get too worried -- Terraform is actually pretty straightforward.
+You'll see.
+Think of today more as a CI/CD class where instead of iterating on a dummy webapp we'll be iterating on some infrastructure code instead -- that way we learn that along the way.
+Neat!

-***Go to securitymountaineering.com***
+***Open your browsers, and go to securitymountaineering.com***

 - You can find your credentials at the security sherpa site: *teams.md is the filename*.
 - Get logged in to all 3 systems (Jenkins, GitHub, AWS) and have the Sherpa GitHub up in another tab.
 Please don't mess about.